gvenus/Anti-MXenes/README.md

 # Square-MXenes
-## Welcome to this repository, which stores the POSCAR files of 79 square-MXenes.
+## Welcome to this repository, which stores the POSCAR files of 79 Anti-MXenes.